jonathandroth/jonathandroth.github.io/_pages/papers.md

 # <center> Working Papers </center>
 - - -

-**Logs with zeros?
-Some problems and solutions** [Previously titled "Log-like?
-Identified ATEs defined with zero-valued outcomes are (arbitrarily) scale-dependent"] (with Jiafeng Chen).
-2023. *Conditionally accepted, Quarterly Journal of Economics* <br/>
-<small>[ <a href="#/" onclick="visib('log0')">Abstract</a> | [Draft][log0-draft] ] </small>

-<div id="log0" style="display: none; text-align: justify; line-height: 1.2" ><small>
-Many economic settings involve an outcome Y that is weakly positive but can equal zero (e.g. earnings).
-In such settings, it is common to estimate an average treatment effect (ATE) for a transformation of the outcome that behaves like log(Y) when Y is large but is defined at zero (e.g. log(1+Y), arcsinh(Y)).
-This paper argues that ATEs for such log-like transformations should not be interpreted as approximating a percentage effect, since unlike a percentage, they depend arbitrarily on the units of the outcome when the treatment affects the extensive margin.
-Intuitively, this dependence arises because an individual-level percentage effect is not well-defined for individuals whose outcome changes from zero to non-zero when receiving treatment, and the units of the outcome implicitly determine how much weight the ATE places on such extensive margin changes.
-We further establish that when the outcome can equal zero, there is no treatment effect parameter that is an average of individual-level treatment effects, unit-invariant, and point-identified.
-We discuss a variety of alternative approaches that may be sensible in settings with an intensive and extensive margin, including (i) expressing the ATE in levels as a percentage (e.g. using Poisson regression), (ii) explicitly calibrating the value placed on the intensive and extensive margins, and (iii) estimating separate effects for the two margins (e.g. using Lee bounds).
-We illustrate these approaches in three empirical applications.
-</small><br><br/></div>

-[log0-draft]:{{ site.baseurl }}{% link assets/files/LogUniqueHOD0_Draft.pdf %}

 **Design-Based Uncertainty for Quasi-Experiments** (with Ashesh Rambachan).
 2022.<br/>
 <small>[ <a href="#/" onclick="visib('design-based')">Abstract</a> | [Draft][design-based-arxiv] ] </small>